 Serving Cherry Creek and Denver, Colorado

 Don’t let this serious health condition continue to threaten your life.
-Please contact Ascent Dental in Cherry Creek to learn more about sleep apnea and what can be done to help you.
+Please contact Ascent Dental in Cherry Creek, Denver to learn more about sleep apnea treatment and what dental appliances are available for sleep apnea.

 Understanding Snoring and Sleep Apnea

 During the day, your airway is kept open with a combination of gravity and the action of many muscles, but at night it becomes more challenging.
 When you lie down on the bed, the weight of your neck tissue and your tongue push down on your airway.
 When you fall asleep, the muscles holding open your airway relax.

 When this combination of weight and relaxation narrows your airway, it creates what is described as “turbulent airflow,” which vibrates the tissues of your throat.
 You hear these vibrations as snoring.

 When the weight of your tissues causes your airway to close completely, it is known as obstructive sleep apnea.
 When your brain senses the air flow has stopped, it signals your body to wake up just enough to reopen your airway.
 You may not be aware of it, but this may happen hundreds of times a night, and every time you awaken slightly, it keeps your body from reaching the deeper levels of sleep necessary for rejuvenating your body and mind.
 This lack of regenerative sleep causes a cascade of health effects that can be dangerous or even deadly.